 OTD 509 Occupational Transitions II

-Students apply the occupational therapy process to situations in which occupations are disrupted by issues in physical, social, cultural, and political environments.
-Attention is given to the use of technology and data to assess the impact of environmental disruptions on individuals, groups, communities, and populations and to design and implement environmental interventions.
-3 Credits
+This course is one in a four-part, co-occurring series focused on applying the occupational therapy process to situations in which occupations are disrupted by issues in physical, social, cultural, and political environments.
+Attention is given to the use of technology and data to assess the impact of environmental disruptions on individuals, groups, communities, and populations and to design and implement environmental interventions.3 credits

 OTD 510 Occupational Transitions III